 There are four stages in the repair of a broken bone and you need to avail your body at each of these stages to effectively heal it:

-- the formation of a fibrocartilaginous callus,
+- formation of a fibrocartilaginous callus,

-- the formation of a bony callus, and
+- formation of a bony callus, and

-- remodeling and addition of compact bone.
+- Remodeling and addition of compact bone

 The below image has been taken from RehabMyPatient and it clearly displays the 5 Metatarsals of the foot and the 5th one is highlighted in red.

-- Follow the proven RICE method:
+Tip 3) Follow the proven RICE method

-- R – Rest your foot completely following the injury (for 24-48 hours)
+- R – Rest the injured foot immediately (for 24-48 hours)

 - I – Keep applying an Ice pack on the injured area for 20 mins every hour (for 24-48 hours)